dyegoe/ansible-aws-asg/README.md

 "us-west-1a", "us-west-1c"
 ```

+### Key_pair issue

+If you try to deploy again the same project name, in a new git clone directory, when the playbook deploy the key_pair it didn't key the private key value because aws only provides it when you generate on the first time.
+Without the private key on the new directory, you cannot proceed with the tests.

 ## Premisses

 I've tested this playbooks on aws account which has only an ECR endpoint.
 I was not tested using cross account ECR permissions.
 I can't guarantee that my module will work property if there are more than 1 endpoint.

 You should use AWS as you cloud provider and you must provide the aws_access_key and aws_secret_key.
 This account must has the rights to create and delete the resources.
 You can find a policy example on `docs/aws/aws-policy.json`.
 This playbook doesn't cover the user creation.

-## Know errors

-If you try to deploy again the same project name, in a new git clone directory, when the playbook deploy the key_pair it didn't key the private key value because aws only provides it when you generate on the first time.
-Without the private key on the new directory, you cannot proceed with the tests.

 ## To improve